ACL Reconstruction Surgery

 ACL Reconstruction Graft Options

 When reconstructing an ACL, the choice of graft material is a crucial decision that Dr. Burnham discusses carefully with each patient.
-Two main categories exist: autografts (using your own tissue) and allografts (using donor tissue).
-Each choice has specific advantages for different patient situations, and several individual patient factors such as age, activity level, and athletic goals play a role in the decision making.
+Two main categories exist: autografts (using the patient’s own tissue) and allografts (using donor tissue).
+Each choice has specific advantages for different patient situations, and several individual patient factors, including age, activity level, and athletic goals, play a role in the decision making.
+The landscape of graft choice has shifted dramatically over the past three decades.
+Bone-patellar tendon-bone grafts accounted for approximately 90% of ACL reconstructions in 1992; by 2020, that number had dropped below 40% as surgeons gained experience with alternative graft sources.

 Quadriceps Tendon (QT) Autograft